-Wheeler Geologic Area Road is a 16.7 mile moderately trafficked point-to-point trail located near Creede, CO that features beautiful wild flowers and is rated as moderate.
+Wheeler Geologic Area Road is a 16.7 mile moderately trafficked point-to-point trail located near Creede, Colorado that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for nature trips, birding, and off road driving and is accessible from May until October.

 off road driving

 Wheeler Geologic Monument is a natural formation of rocks and volcanic ash.